EarthByte/predicting-sediment-thickness/README.md

 - Open the `01_generate_distance_grids.py` script and:
     + Set the `min_time`, `max_time` and `time_step` time range variables for the times to generate distance grids.
     + Set the `age_grid_filenames_format` variable to the location/filenames of the downloaded age grids.
-      + Note: This is a format string that includes a pattern (such as `{:.1f}`) that will be substituted with the age grid paleo times.
+      + Note: This format string includes a pattern (such as `{:.1f}`) that will be substituted with the age grid paleo times.
     + Set the `data_dir` variable to the location of all your topological files.
     + Set the `rotation_filenames` and `topology_filenames` variables to match those in the `data_dir`.
     + Set the `max_topological_reconstruction_time` variable to oldest age supported by the topological model (eg, 250, 410, or 1000).